aryan008/rock-paper-scissors-m2/README.md

 -------- | --------- | --------
 (1)|	Colour/Font/Layout structure.
 Responsive button elements.
 Clear call to action.|	Yes (2)|	RPS displayed on initial landing page.|	Yes
-(3)|	Once the user clicks the game button “Let’s play”, content is presented to the user via a JavaScript state change.|	Yes (4)|	Colour/Font/Layout structure.|	Yes
+(3)|	Once the user clicks the game button “Let’s play”, content is presented to the user via a JavaScript state change.
+How to play/history are located on the landing page|	Yes
+(4)|	Colour/Font/Layout structure.|	Yes
 (5)|	Responsive state changes depending on win/lose/draw – see Information section architecture below.|	Yes (6)|	Clear CTA for the user, including transition changes on where to click to progress through the site.|	Yes